xnerhu/fb-chat-api-buttons/README.md

 [`Chat Buttons`](https://github.com/xnerhu/fb-chat-api-buttons) handles these meta informations which goes to facebook and handles if button has been clicked.

 # Installing
+> NOTE: To use buttons, you will need to have a public server.

 To install Chat Buttons, run in terminal:
 ```bash
 $ npm install fb-chat-api-buttons